 Tooth extraction can be divided into two categories: simple extraction and surgical extraction.
 In many cases, both types of extraction are performed under dental sedation.

-- Simple Tooth Extraction: This type of sedation is recommended when the tooth fully erupts from the gum line.
+- Simple Tooth Extraction: We recommend this type of extraction when the tooth fully erupts from the gum line.
 Our team will administer a local anesthetic to alleviate any pain or discomfort you may feel during the procedure.
-During a simple tooth extraction, we will carefully remove the ligaments surrounding the tooth and rock it back and forth until it is free.
+During a simple extraction, we will carefully remove the ligaments surrounding the tooth and rock it back and forth until it is free.

 Replacing Extracted Teeth

 We offer full-service dental implants at The Stein Center for Advanced Dentistry.
-As an esteemed member of many prestigious dental organization, such as the Academy of Osseointegration and the American College of Prosthodontists, Dr. Stein loves providing personalized solutions for lost teeth.
+As an esteemed member of many prestigious dental organizations, such as the Academy of Osseointegration and the American College of Prosthodontists, Dr. Stein loves providing personalized solutions for lost teeth.
 During the treatment planning stage, our team will determine if replacing your extracted teeth is necessary.